Paperwork When Buying a Car in DelawarePage Overview

 Buying a car or truck can be very exciting, especially if you're shopping for your first vehicle.
 The Bill of Sale is a legal document that should contain all the details about what you are buying.
 Make sure it has warranty information, serial numbers or VIN, make, model, price, and terms of the sale.

 If you feel that negotiations have been done properly and the bill of sale represents the deal you wanted to make, proceed with all the paperwork.
-As the buyer, you have more work to do in terms of paperwork and DMV transactions.
+As the buyer, you have more work to do in terms of paperwork and Delaware Division of Motor Vehicles transactions.

 You can't drive the vehicle until you have transferred the title and purchased auto liability insurance.
 Plus, your vehicle must pass inspection before the title can be transferred.
 So how do you get all this accomplished?

 A temporary registration is available to you for just $10, with 30 days before expiration.
 You'll need to bring some paperwork to the DMV office for the temporary license plates:

 - Bill of sale.